DawnOps

 DawnOps treats runbooks as living operational artifacts:

-If you want your runbooks to survive real incidents, start by running one realistic simulation against them.
+If you want your runbooks to survive real incidents, start by pressure-testing one runbook this week.